rigetti/pyquil/docs/source/basics.rst

 results we need.
 Sometimes we expect the results to all be the same, such as when we apply no gates, or only an ``X`` gate.
 When we prepare a superposition state, we expect probabilistic outcomes, such as a 50% probability measuring 0 or 1.

-The number of shots (also called "trials") is the number of times to execute a program at once.
+The number of shots (also called "trials") is the number of times a program is executed in a single request.
 This determines the length of the results that are returned.

 If you would like to perform multi-shot execution, you can use ``.wrap_in_numshots_loop``.
 Below, we specify that our